iislam99/DBD-Score-Tracker/README.md

 # DBD-Score-Tracker
 Score tracker for the Dead by Daylight video game.
 Scores are sent to Discord.

+**NOTE:** Only works on displays with a resolution of 1920 x 1080.
+If you want it to work on a different display, you will need to determine the locations of all player information yourself and update `generatePlayerScreenshots()` in `src/scoreboard.py` accordingly.

 ## Setup
 - Install Python 3
 - Clone repository